datacarpentry/python-socialsci/episodes/07-Pandas.md

 Particular features of pandas that we will be looking at over this and the next couple of episodes include:

-* Reading data stored in JSON and CSV files (other file formats can be read as well)
+* Reading data stored in CSV files (other file formats can be read as well)
 * Slicing and subsetting data in dataframes (tables!)
 * Dealing with missing data
 * Reshaping data (long -> wide,  wide -> long)